 Segment Meaning Usage Card.
 HL7 chapter

 { OBSERVATION_PRIOR begin R [1]

 OBX Observation/Result - previous result R [11] 7

 {[PRT]} Participation (for Observation Prior) RE

-{ [NTE] } Notes and Comments - previous result О [0] 2
+{ [NTE] } Notes and Comments - previous result 0 [0] 2

 } OBSERVATION_PRIOR end

 } ORDER_PRIOR end

 ] } PRIOR_RESULT end

 [SGT] Segment Group Trailer

 OBSERVATION REQUEST end

 } ORDER end

-^{} Pre-adopted from HL7 V2.9 - per OO CR-851
+1065 \ Pre-adopted from HL7 V2.9 - per OO CR-851

-1050 Iaboratory order message that includes information that makes a link to the prior order, order group or result using one or more clinical relationship segment (REL) segments (HL7 V2.7 Chapter 12) pre-adopted from HL7 V2.9 per OO CR-851.
+The fulfillment order for the [LAB-7] transaction message is carried in a modified OML^O21 laboratory order message that includes information that makes a link to the prior order, order group or result using one or more clinical relationship segment (REL) segments (HL7 V2.7

+- 1070 Chapter 12) pre-adopted from HL7 V2.9 per OO CR-851.
 The REL segment establishes a service target relationship between the order segments in the message and the previous orders/results that are to be acted upon.
 The prior target order and/or target result are included in the prior results section of the order message, and other results may be included in this section for context.
-The acknowledgement of the fulfillment order from the Filler is a standard ORL^O22.
+The acknowledgement of the fulfillment order from the Filler is a standard - 1075 ORL^O22.
 The result of the fulfillment order may be coded or text, and the order may trigger confirmation, correction, or amendment of the previous result.
 If the annotation use case is supported, the fulfillment order could also result in addition of an arbitrary annotation to a previous result.

 Figure 3.7.4.1.2.1-1, below, is a simplified fulfillment order.
 The ORC and OBR are the new fulfillment order requesting review of a previous result.
 The REL segment establishes a target relationship between the new order and a previous order requiring additional action such as confirmation or interpretation.
 The REL segment includes a variety of fields defining a clinical relationship and the identity of the asserting party.
-For this use, the required fields are the Relationship Type (REL-2), the Source Identifier (REL-4), used to carry the new order number, and the Target Identifier (REL-5, used to carry the previous order group (ORC-4), order (OBR-2), or result identifier (OBX-21).
+For this use, the required fields are the Relationship Type (REL-2), the Source Identifier (REL-4), used to carry the new order number,

+- 1085 and the Target Identifier (REL-5, used to carry the previous order group (ORC-4), order (OBR-2), or result identifier (OBX-21).
 When using order (OBR-2, Placer Order Number) or order group (ORC-4, Placer Group Number) identifiers as targets, the target encompasses the entire order or order group and all related results; when the target is restricted to the specific result, the result identifier (OBX-21, Observation Instance Identifier) is sent.
-In cases where a single order targets several orders or results, an REL segment is included for each target, and these segments are numbered sequentially beginning with "1" in REL-1 (Set ID).
+In cases where a single order - 1090 targets several orders or results, an REL segment is included for each target, and these segments are numbered sequentially beginning with "1" in REL-1 (Set ID).